ustream/packer-builder-lxc/README.md

 packer-builder-lxc
 ==========

 Lxc builder for packer, with working provisioning.
-At the moment chroot is used for provisioning, because lxc-attach is completely broken on debian to this date.
-An lxc-attach provisioner is planned for other distributions.
-Since the building process uses lxc-create it relies on your system's lxc templates, so results of building the same config my vary based on different host os distributions/releases.

 Building
 ========